ant-cde/ant-vue-template/README.md

 ## Getting started

-Run you favorite `pnpm install` and run the `dev` command from the `package.json`.
+Run your favorite `pnpm install` and run the `dev` command from the `package.json`.
 This will launch the app on localhost port [5174](http://localhost:5174).
 Now you'll be able to see the app without the connection to ANT OS.

 Next step is the head over to [ANT OS](https://os.antcde.io/) and login.
 After logging in you can append `https://os.antcde.io/apps-test/5174` where 5174 represents the port on which the sample app is running.